 Sanding the wood

-Is fig wood good for carving?
+Is fig wood suitable for carving?

 Is fig wood toxic?

-The wood has poor stability, and that makes it difficult to dry.
+The wood has poor stability, and that makes it challenging to dry.
 The plant contains a toxic, sap-like substance, and the substance is known as ficin.
 It is toxic when consumed or when it comes into contact with the skin, eyes, or mouth.